A Free PDF Resource on AI and Education

 Table of Contents

-A practical new resource, available freely to educators and administrators.
+A practical new resource, available for free to educators and administrators.

 Instructors and college administrators are grappling with many difficult questions arising from the emergence and public availability of generative AI (GenAI) tools such as ChatGPT: